submariner-io/enhancements/submariner/OVN-Interconnect.md

 ### Backward Compatibility

 With this architecture, we are removing the logical switches and routers that Submariner creates.
 During migration, we will need to delete these components and the routes that network-plugin-syncer installed.
 After that, the new controllers shall install the updated routes.
+The operator needs to be updated as well, not to create a network-plugin-syncer pods and remove any existing deployments.

 ### Alternatives